claudiajaeger/onboarding-portal-v2/README.md

 ### What are we seeing when we open the website?
 You are seeing a design proposal for a portal where the recruiter is able to see all new candidates in one place.
 Where one is able to do things both manually and automatically depending on each candidate's individual process.
-I know that the recruitement process is never linear and so this is just a starting point in automatic the recruitment process and how it could be improved.
+I know that the recruitement process is never linear and so this is just a starting point in automating the recruitment process and how it could be improved in the future.

 ### How do we go from here?
 I think the best way forward would be to really interview all the different types of recruiters, how they work,